MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Create an **Azure OpenAI** resource with the following settings:
     - **Subscription**: An Azure subscription that has been approved for access to the Azure OpenAI service.
-    - **Resource group**: Create a new resource group with a name of your choice.
+    - **Resource group**: Choose an existing resource group, or create a new one with a name of your choice.
     - **Region**: Choose any available region.
     - **Name**: A unique name of your choice.
     - **Pricing tier**: Standard S0